L. Mendel Rivers: House Armed Services Chairman

-Vietnam War, and cover-up of My Lai Massacre
+Vietnam War, and cover-up of My Lai massacre

 Rivers was initially skeptical of the administration's escalation of the Vietnam War and its decision to send combat troops to Vietnam, but later became one of the strongest Congressional supporters of the war.
 He enjoyed referring to himself as "The Granddaddy of the War Hawks."
-He urged the President to use nuclear weapons against the North Vietnamese and to invade and occupy Hanoi.
+He urged the President to use nuclear weapons against the North Vietnamese and to invade and occupy Hanoi, and once said that the United States should "flatten Hanoi and tell world opinion to go fly a kite."

-During a Congressional investigation of the 1968 My Lai Massacre, Rivers criticized Army helicopter pilot CW2 (later Major) Hugh Thompson, Jr. for giving the order to his men to fire upon American soldiers at My Lai if they continued to shoot unarmed Vietnamese civilians, calling him a traitor and saying he should be prosecuted.
+During a Congressional investigation of the 1968 My Lai massacre, Rivers criticized Army helicopter pilot CW2 (later Major) Hugh Thompson, Jr. for giving the order to his men to fire upon American soldiers at Mỹ Lai if they continued to shoot unarmed Vietnamese civilians, calling him a traitor and saying he should be prosecuted.
 Rivers was unable to believe that American soldiers would do such a thing and denied that any massacre ever happened.
 He attempted to protect Army 2nd Lt.
-William Calley, later convicted of 22 killings at My Lai, by quickly holding hearings of his subcommittee on My Lai.
+William Calley, later convicted of 22 killings at Mỹ Lai, by quickly holding hearings of his subcommittee on Mỹ Lai.
 He called every major witness to the event (including Thompson) before the subcommittee, and then refused to release the transcripts of the testimony.
 This meant that military prosecutors would be prohibited from calling those persons as witnesses at Calley's court martial.
 For this, Rivers is remembered as a Congressman who tried to cover up a massacre in the Vietnam war and court-martial the man who stopped it.